dylanr19/ValStoreTracker/README.md

 # Tools

-Tools that I have used to make this project:
+Tools that I used for this project:

 - Javascript
 - CSS